 - Open the iPhone Software Updates folder.

 Drag the iOS update file to the trash.
 Its name should end in "Restore.ipsw".

 If you have any more questions about removing old device backups or iOS update files from iTunes, let us know in the comments.

-Updated February 2019: Updated for macOS Mojave.
+Updated April 2020: Updated for macOS Catalina.

 We may earn a commission for purchases using our links.
 Learn more.